EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

         BEGIN
             ROLLBACK TRANSACTION;
         END;
-    /* Handle the error, cleanup, et cetera.
+    /* Handle the error here, cleanup, et cetera.
 In most cases it is best to bubble up the error to the application to be handled or logged. */
     THROW;
 END CATCH;
 ```